testerMike84/problem-set-4_4/short-response.md

 const myRectangle = REPLACE_ME
 ```

-3. What are the benefits of using a constructor function to create object instances instead of a factory function?
+3. What are the similarities and differences between constructor functions and factory functions?

 4. What is a prototype?
 How does an _instance_ of a constructor access the constructor's prototype?